ahtn/ahtn.github.io/_posts/2017-09-17-keyplus-mini-controller-beta.markdown

 footprints.
 Hardware files and wiring information are [available here](https://github.com/ahtn/keyboard_pcb/tree/master/keyplus_mini).

-The board microcontroller uses the ATxmega32a4u.
-The ATxmega32a4u has an 8 bit, 32MHz, AVR microprocessor.
+The board uses the ATxmega32a4u microcontroller.
+The ATxmega32a4u is an 8 bit, 32MHz, AVR microprocessor.
 It's not drop in compatible with the ATmega32u4, but there's a few good reasons why I chose it over the ATmega32u4:

 * It is much more power efficient, capable of running at up to 12MHz down to 1.6V.
 * It has an AES coprocessor, which is about 10x faster than a software implementation.
-* Crystal-less USB operation, for a smaller footprint and less complexity.
+* Crystal-less USB operation, for a smaller footprint and less PCB complexity.
 * It is also available in 64kb and 128kb flash versions.

 ## Home cooked PCB's